Couple Plans to Fund Oxford College's Most Pressing Needs

 “Oxford College prepared me for Emory and for anything that life would throw at me,” says Arrendale, who went on to earn a master's degree in software engineering and now owns two information technology companies in Atlanta.
 “With the small class sizes, you knew you would be called on and you knew you had to be ready.”

 Because Arrendale and his wife, Amanda, believe in supporting the institutions that are important to them, they have included Oxford in their estate plans.
-They also have made a five-year philanthropic commitment to name a collaboration room in Oxford's new science building.
+They also gave to name a collaboration room in Oxford’s new science building.

 “We like to give back to those places that have helped us along the way,” Arrendale says.